-- (a) Licensure: License applications and renewals remained steady in The agency issued/renewed 6,582 commercial fiscal vear 2017. certificates of responsibility while 262 additional classifications of work were added to existing commercial licenses.
-The agency also issued or renewed 2,769 licenses to contractors performing residential construction or residential remodeling.
+- Licensure: License applications and renewals rose during fiscal vear 2018.
+The agency issued/renewed 6.787 commercial certificates of responsibility while 384 additional classifications of work were added to existing commercial licenses.
+This represents a 4% increase in commercial licenses issued plus 122 additional classifications of licensure added to existing licenses.
+The agency also issued or renewed 2956 licenses to contractors performing residential construction or residential remodeling which was a 6% increase from fiscal year 2017 and marks the first increase in residential licensure in 4 years.
 All applications and forms were reviewed and updated and/or revised where necessary to comply with changes in rules and regulations.
 The agency incorporated upgrades to the MSBOC database system to make searches more user friendly for staff and the public.
-The agency continued to utilize the online renewal process making it convenient for contractors to renew their licenses.
-Staff continued to work with IT to offer additional applications and forms online.
-The agency continued to accept credit card payments via a swipe terminal for fees associated with new applications, renewals and civil penalties. reviewed and made changes to various classifications of licensure to conform to industry standards.
-Staff continued training sessions with building officials and other industry professionals throughout the state regarding the licensure process, role of the board, and changes to construction law. - (b) Enforcement: Statewide investigations rose 3% during FY 2017 while collection of fines and penalties rose 34%.
-The agency's seven investigators visited a total of 6,932 construction sites.
-The agency collected \$271,321.68 in fines and civil penalties assessed by the Board against contractors after a formal hearing process.
+The agency continued to utilize the online renewal process making it convenient for contractors to renew their licenses. continued to work with IT to offer additional applications and forms online.
+The agency continued to accept credit card payments via a swipe terminal for fees associated with new applications, renewals and civil penalties.
+Staff reviewed and made changes to various classifications of licensure to conform to industry standards.
+Staff continued training sessions with building officials and other industry professionals throughout the state regarding the licensure process, role of the board, and changes to construction law. - (b) Enforcement: Statewide investigations rose 9% during FY 2018 resulting in a dramatic increase in the number of complaints filed as well as the collection of fines and penalties from violators.
+The agency's seven investigators visited a total of 7,600 construction sites during FY 2018, representing a 9% increase from FY 2017.
+The increased visits resulted in the collection of \$676,439.39 in fines and civil penalties which is nearly two and half times the amount collected in FY 2017.
+Furthermore, the Board incorporated training in addition to or in lieu of monetary fines for violators.

 The agency continued to use a professional collection agency to pursue collection of outstanding penalties while staff incorporated measures to assist in the collection of said penalties.
-Staff evaluated the feasibility of developing a program to allow for training in lieu of monetary fines for violations, identified ways to enhance and report data within the department, and partnered with various industry association groups to streamline the reporting of unlicensed contractors.
-Upgrades and measures were taken to streamline board meetings and improve the hearing process.
+Staff continued to identify and incorporate ways to enhance and report data within the department and collaborated with various industry association groups to streamline the reporting of unlicensed contractors.
+Upgrades and measures were taken to streamline board meetings and improve the hearing process resulting in an increase in the number of hearings conducted each quarter.